cewing/training.python_web/source/presentations/session02.rst

 .. class:: incremental

-* Format directory listings as actual HTML, so you can make file names into links.
+* Format directory listings as HTML, so you can link to files.
 * Add a GMT ``Date:`` header in the proper format (RFC-1123) to responses.
   *hint: see email.utils.formatdate in the python standard library*
 * Add a ``Content-Length:`` header for ``OK`` responses that provides a